.

 Which Cannabis Strain To Choose?

-The following three strains are three that we think cover most bases when using cannabis as a means of managing anxiety.
+If you decide to try cannabis, we think the following three strains cover the most bases when using cannabis as a means of managing anxiety.
 It is impossible to say how you will react when consuming cannabis but understanding the different effects that can be obtained will help you to make an educated and informed judgement.
 Finally, starting with a low THC and/or high CBD strain is more than likely the best place for most anxiety sufferers.
 CBD is a non-psychoactive compound that can help combat anxiety with attributes such as a clearer head and a stronger feeling of calm.

 Stress Killer